Last updated: Mar. 28, 2021

 If your corporation has a year-end of September 18th to December 30th, you now have until September 1, 2020 to file.

-The payment deadline for most taxpayers (individuals, trusts and corporations) is extended to September 1, 2020 (for all tax payments due on or after March 18 and before September 1, 2020).
+The payment deadline for most taxpayers (individuals, trusts and corporations) has been extended to September 30, 2020 (for all tax payments due on or after March 18 and before September 1, 2020).
 This measure applies to income tax balances and instalments.

 This filing deferral announcement does not apply to: